PanPraescribens/primitive-survival/README.md

 - Fixed: changed POI on pit traps like I did to snares/deadfalls to eliminate the farm life conflict - thanks Thranos!
 - Fixed: Reworked lantern recipe so handbook links would function correctly
 - Fixed: fishing hooks and lures dont smelt back into the original materials but some sub labeled material... (and wont stack with actual metal) - thanks @TechRabbit.
 Note: This does not apply to the 1.15 releases at all (because of metal bits).
+- Tweak: Added a couple of new configurable behaviors to traps (bait stolen and tripped) to make them less effective (if that's desireable) - thanks @Thalius
+- Tweak: Made it so butterflies can not trip deadfalls, snares, and pit traps
+- Tweak: Made deadfall and snare traps easier to tear down
+- Tweak: Removed Nails and Spikes and everything related to those unused blocks
 - Tweak: Chunk system not unloading the fishing trap block entities correctly - fixed MAYBE? - thanks @Capsup
 - Tweak: Different fish stack sizes - catfish = 16, bass,bluegill,mutated = 64, the rest = 32.
 Thanks @l33tmaan
 - Tweak: Double the monkey bridge recipe output (yet again) - thanks @Quixote